 If Judah will only repent, God will miraculously protect her.
 Even if she delays her repenting until after the locusts and the army invade, He will still do great things.

-22 Don't be afraid, all you wild animals, because the wild pastures are growing, the trees are bearing fruit, the fig tree and the vines are producing food!
+22 Don't be afraid, all you wild animals, because the meadows are growing, the trees are bearing fruit, the fig tree and the grape vines are producing food!

 Judah will again become a prosperous land.
 Being situated on the Mediterranean Sea, Israel had an ideal climate and under normal circumstances would have produced very abundant crops, besides being on the major trade route between Europe, Asia and Africa.